possiblynaught/m3u8_audacity_splicer/README.md

 - Windows: the "modules" folder should be in the same location as audacity.exe
 - Mac: the "modules" folder should be in the "Contents" folder.

-4) Next, enable mod-script-pipe by going to the menu in Audactity:
+4) Next, enable the mod-script-pipe by going to the menu in Audactity and selecting:
-Edit -> Preferences -> Modules -> Select 'Ask' in drop down menu for mod-script-pipe
+Edit -> Preferences -> Modules -> Select 'Ask' in drop-down menu for mod-script-pipe

 5) Now, reboot Audacity and select 'Yes' to start the mod-script-pipe.
 If you had any issues, you can find more info here: https://manual.audacityteam.org/man/scripting.html